Our Team

 Charisse Gulosino

-On a national level, her research has been cited in journals, education agencies (i.e., Education Commission of the States, National Charter School Resource Center), academic blogs, and at different media outlets including press inquiries and interview requests (i.e., New York Times; Education Week; Chalkbeat; ProPublica; The Commercial Appeal; School Administrator Magazine; Brown University’s Daily Herald; California Matters; and the Hechinger Report).
-Her research on charter school boards in Massachusetts has been featured by the Harvard Kennedy School’s Shorenstein Center on Media, Politics and Public Policy.
+On a national level, her research has been cited in journals, education agencies (i.e., Education Commission of the States, National Charter School Resource Center), academic blogs, and different media outlets, including press inquiries and interview requests (i.e., New York Times; Education Week; Chalkbeat; ProPublica; The Commercial Appeal; School Administrator Magazine; Brown University’s Daily Herald; California Matters; and the Hechinger Report).
+Her research on charter school boards in Massachusetts has been featured by the Harvard Kennedy School’s Shorenstein Center on Media, Politics, and Public Policy.
 Her work on suburban and rural charter schools has been cited in a recent New York Time article.
 She served on the Technical Review Panel for the National Household Education Surveys (NHES) on homeschooling and virtual schools, sponsored by USDOE’s National Center for Education Statistics.
 She has worked with The Forum on the Future of Public Education at the University of Illinois Urbana Champagne as a Forum Fellow and the Network of Independent Charter Schools Project (funded by the U.S. Department of Education) to guest blog posts on current school choice programs and charter school issues.

 Charisse has leveraged the experience gained from her dissertation work, writing for a general audience (including policy audiences) and using data for planning and improving school performance to help create a dozen start-up charter schools in New York City, Newark, and Memphis, working in concert with boards, school leaders, and community-based organizations to strengthen school programs, accountability, equity, and continuous improvement system.
-In addition, throughout the pandemic, she has mentored aspiring school leaders in conducting improvement projects from a range of perspectives and methodologies, such as Improvement Science, Design-Based Implementation Research (DBIR), Lean for Education, Six Sigma, and Networked Improvement Communities (NICS).
+In addition, throughout the pandemic, she has mentored aspiring school leaders in conducting improvement projects from various perspectives and methodologies, such as Improvement Science, Design-Based Implementation Research (DBIR), Lean for Education, Six Sigma, and Networked Improvement Communities (NICS).

 Alex Headshot